The Greatest “Secret” of Success

 9. Our first point, then, is to have passion for lost souls (our Want to).

 a.
-With it any plan you use will work.
+With passion any plan you use will work.

 1. Second, Planning: Many people fear planning.